huggingface/hub-docs/docs/hub/storage-limits.md

 2. Click on "List LFS files"
 3. Use the actions menu to delete specific files

-### Delete entire repositories

-To completely remove a repository and its LFS files:

-1. Ensure you have a full backup of your repository including all LFS files
-2. Navigate to repository settings
-3. Use the delete repository option
-4. Confirm the deletion

-💡 You can view LFS storage usage per repository in your repository settings

 ### Track LFS file references